libktx/ktx/assets-async/README.md

 // In this case you can use `loadSync`, which will block the current thread until
 // the asset is loaded:
 val font = assetStorage.loadSync<BitmapFont>("com/badlogic/gdx/utils/arial-15.fnt")

+// Note that you should not use `loadSync` from within coroutines.

 // Whenever possible, prefer `load` or `loadAsync`.
 Try not to mix synchronous and
 // asynchronous loading, especially on the same assets or assets with same dependencies.